BlueAndi/Pixelix/README.md

 After configuration restart and voila, Pixelix will be available in your wifi network.

+For changing whats displayed, go to its webinterface.
+Login with user "luke" and password "skywalker".
+In the "Display" page you can change it according to your needs.

 # User Interface
 * The user button provides several features:
     * On short pulse: Activates the next slot.